Uncontested? No-fault? What does it mean?

-So, for example, your divorce may be contested, and based on the reason that you have been abandoned by your spouse.
-Or your divorce may be uncontested, and based on the reason that your spouse has been incarcerated for three years straight.
+So, for example, your divorce may be contested and based on the reason that you have been abandoned by your spouse.
+Or your divorce may be uncontested and based on the reason that your spouse has been incarcerated for three years straight.
 There are a lot of combinations.
-However, if you agree on everything, and if you don’t want to blame your spouse for doing anything wrong, you can have an ‘uncontested, no-fault divorce.’
+However, if you agree on everything pertaining to the terms of your divorce, and if you don’t want to spend time and money blaming your spouse for doing anything wrong, you can have an ‘uncontested, no-fault divorce.’

 Whether you and your spouse agree on everything, or if you have a spouse who does not want to get divorced and is dragging out the process, contact us to schedule a meeting.
 We can help you.
 We charge a flat rate for initial consultations so that we can meet, discuss your case, and talk about a strategy.
 (585) 204-7330

 2480 Browncroft Blvd.